-The tendon connects your bone and your muscle, and so tendons have a critical role in the human body, helping us to function and move normally.
+By Daniel Parker.
+Last Updated 16th August 2021.
+Welcome to our guide on tendon injury claims.
+The tendons connect your bone and your muscle, and so they have a critical role in the human body, helping us to function and move normally.
 There are tendons in many places within the body, and they serve their purpose very well.
 Because of this, though, they can also be prone to injuries, especially through overuse.
 If you have suffered any type of tendon injury, you may believe your employer is to blame because he or she failed to provide you with the correct training or they did not warn you about the risks of what you were doing.
 Perhaps they ignored your requests for a break as you felt aches and pains?
 No matter what applies, if you can prove your employer is at fault for what happened to cause your tendon injury, there is a very high chance you are going to be entitled to compensation for not only the actual injury, but costs you might have incurred too.

 Select A Section

 - A Guide To Tendon Injury At Work Claims

 - What Are The Causes Of A Tendon Injury At Work?

 - Tendinopathy And Flexor Tendonitis

 - What Are The Symptoms Of A Tendon Injury?

 - What Are The Most Common Tendon Injuries?

 - What Are The Long-Term Consequences Of A Tendon Injury?